 The distance from Cali to Santa Marta is 749 mi (1206 km), which take about 19 hours to go across by the inter-city bus.
 The terrestrial transportation company xxxxxxxxxxxx covers this route at low-cost rates and in a variety of schedules to make your choice.
 Santa Marta is a beautiful destination where you can enjoy a nice tour through the beach, and go across the large wooded areas and get to know the highest areas of Sierra Nevada.
 Santa Marta has a semi-arid climate with an average temperature of 82.4 °F (28 °C) and precipitations quite minor; reason why you can enjoy your stay with light and at ease clothes, a sunscreen protector, mineral water and attitude to get to know new places.

-Why book Cali to Santa marta bus with redBus?
+Why book a Cali a Santa Marta bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Cali to Santa marta.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Cali to Santa Marta.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Santiago de Cali is one of the oldest cities in Colombia.
 It was founded in 1536 by the conquistador Sebastián de Belalcázar.
 Before the conquest, Cali was inhabited by indean tribes such as the gorrones, timbas and morrones.
 During the firest days of the XIX century, cali will join the efforts to achieve independency from spain, and rised on July 3rd of 1810, making an alliance with neighbouring cities as was done by the natives in the Cauva Valley to oppose the spaniards decades earlier.Due to its location, which is ideal for the development of commerce, Cali began to transform into one of the biggest cities of the country at the beginning of the XXth century, in part due to the construction of new means of transportation - such as trainways and highways- which connect the city with the Buenaventura port, favoring the exportation industry.
 Present day Cali is a prosperous city, which is known as the colombian capital of the rumba and salsa due to the great number renowned schools that teach these dances.